DynamicaLab/hypergraph-bayesian-reconstruction/figures/README.md

 Because some scripts produce a large number of files and super computing facilities impose a maximum number of files, the output of the algorithms can be moved to another location.
 This is set in the variable `main_output_directory` in ``modeling/output.py)``.

-The synthetic hypergraphs (e.g. SBM, CM, $\beta$-model) usec here are fixed in order to reproduce the results.
+The synthetic hypergraphs (e.g. SBM, CM, $\beta$-model) used here are fixed in order to reproduce the results.
 However, one can generate new hypergraphs with these models.
 For example, for the hypergraph CM model, use
 ```
 python generate_data.py -s miller-cm.json
 ```